city41/kof94te/README.md

 The hack is now very far along.
 It is fully functional but has several bugs and several more things to do.
 See the [milestones](https://github.com/city41/kof94te/milestones) for more info.

 You can build the rom and try it yourself here: https://neorh.mattgreer.dev

+## Contributing

+See the README in the `contributing/` directory.
+Feel free to start a [discussion](https://github.com/city41/kof94te/discussions) too.